 - Complaints and grievances

-The benefits of SIM software during public consultation
+The benefits of Stakeholder Information Management software during your public consultation initiatives:

 Land Component – There can be a land component with SIM, when a property located near a mine, pipeline or airport for example IS the stakeholder.
 It is important to track communications with the people that have an interest in the property.
 People may change in this case, but the stakeholder (the property) stays that same.
 SIM maintains the communication record connected with a property, even when contacts change over time.